waggle-sensor/sensors/README.md

 ```

 Sensor names as parameters for Coreread are shown below.
-Coreread are able to take multiple parameters, and has no limitation on the number of parameters.
+Coreread is able to take multiple parameters, and has no limitation on the number of parameters.
 ```
 mac           Mac address of coresense boards tmp112        Temperature sensor